mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.6.5 =
+* Compatibility with WordPress 6.5.
+* Compatibility with WooCommerce 8.7.

 = 1.6.4 =
 * Compatibility for rendering terms page content created with Elementor.